devlyn37/Safety-Goggles/README.md

 # A Transparent Wallet NFT Activity Timeline

 This is a website that displays NFT related activity with a few key focuses.
+It's deployed [here](https://eth-wallet-timeline.vercel.app/).

 1. Transparency: Distinguishing between 'real' mints and devs minting to influencers.
 2. Shareability: Easily filter data to create simple consumable chunks of alpha.